 - SCYLP is a youth-led program where members encourage fellow youth to continue to make positive choices regarding substance use.
 SCYLP is a safe place for youth to come together and encourage their peers to make healthy decisions through planning and implementing various prevention and leadership development activities (i.e. hosting different events for back to school, Canton First Friday’s, etc…).
 To learn more about this program and for a calendar of meeting times, locations and events, please visit: https://www.childandadolescent.org/services/stark-county-youth-led-prevention/

-- Positive Parenting Program referred commonly as Triple P is a parenting and family support system designed to prevent as well as treat behavioral and emotional concerns in children ages 2 to 12.
-This program is a nine- week program aimed to prevent concerns in the family, school and community before they arise and to create family environments that encourage children to realize and reach their full potential.
-For families interested in this program, please use the Remind App and enter class code:@triplepca or contact the office at 330-433-6075.
+- The Positive Parenting Program, commonly referred to as Triple P , is a parenting and family support system designed to prevent and manage behavioral and emotional concerns in children ages 0-16.
+This program offers several different levels that are all aimed to prevent concerns in the family, school, and community, and to create family environments that encourage children to realize and reach their full potential.
+For more information, please visit the Family Programming page at https://www.childandadolescent.org/family-programming/ or call 330-454-7917.